kevinboosten/kevinboosten.github.io/_posts/2020-05-06-release-your-ionic-and-capacitor-app-via-appcenter.md

 ---
 layout: post
-title: "Build and release your Ionic + Capacitor app via Microsoft AppCenter"
+title: "Build and release your Ionic + Capacitor app via Microsoft App Center"
 author: kevin
 categories: ["mobile"]
-tags: ["AppCenter", "Microsoft", "Ionic", "Capacitor", "CI/CD"]
+tags: ["App Center", "Microsoft", "Ionic", "Capacitor", "CI/CD"]
 image: assets/images/posts/2020-05-06/2020-05-06.png
 description: "Building and deploying mobile applications can be challenging.
-Now Capacitor became the preferred way to access your native SDK's, building apps with AppCenter became a lot easier!"
+Now Capacitor became the preferred way to access your native SDK's, building apps with App Center became a lot easier!"
 featured: false
 comments: true
 toc: true
 ---

 Building and deploying mobile applications can be challenging.
 I like developing mobile applications for iOS and Android.
 My framework of choice to do this is [Ionic](https://ionicframework.com/)!
-Now Capacitor became the preferred way to access your native SDK's in your hybrid app, building apps with AppCenter became a lot easier!
+Now Capacitor became the preferred way to access your native SDK's in your hybrid app, building apps with App Center became a lot easier!

 If you're building a hybrid application with [Ionic](https://ionicframework.com/), you probably are using [Capacitor](https://capacitor.ionicframework.com/) as your native bridge to get access to API's like your camera, push notifications and others.
 If you're not using it yet then you should definitely give it a try!